 Course Description: This course explores how sociologists’ study social inequalities related to race, ethnicity, class, gender and sexuality.
 We begin by exploring how these identities are experienced in people’s everyday lives.
 Next, we examine how these identities are constructed and maintained through dominant institutions, from families, schools, and workplaces, to the media, and state.
 We close out the course by considering creative solutions that work to end inequalities as seen through resistance and social change efforts.
 Throughout we will explore the significance of these categories within the different contexts of our lives.

-GENDER AND WRITING IN SOCIOLOGY
+GENDER & WRITING

 Course Description: This course develops students writing through developing their ability to articulate complex sociological ideas and concepts in clear and persuasive writing.
 By learning to frame written work for varied audiences, including academics and non-academics, students develop communication skills that prepare them for a range of careers.
 They develop these skills through the sociological study of gender.
 The course begins with an examination of prominent sociological gender theory, before moving through five topical areas within the field: (1) bodies, identities, and culture, (2) families and intimate relationships, (3) work and employment, (4) social control and violence, and (5) politics and social change.
 Across units, we pay particular attention to ways that gender intersects with other locations and identities such as race, ethnicity, class, sexuality and citizenship.
 We examine how gender is socially constructed, and how meanings have changed over time, within the United States and transnationally.
 This includes considering important developments within the field related to transgender and masculinity studies.

 Gender and Difference, Women, Gender & Sexuality Studies